CityOfNewYork/ACCESS-NYC-PATTERNS/src/objects/text-controller/text-controller.readme.md

 #### Module Import

-The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script.
+The ES6 and IFFE modules all require importing and object instantiation in your main script.
 You must pass a dom selection of the Text Controller Object to the instantiated class.
 A selector reference is stored in the class.

     // ES6
     import TextController from 'src/objects/text-controller/text-controller';

-    // CommonJS
-    let TextController = require('dist/objects/text-controller/text-controller.common');

     <!-- IFFE -->
     <script src="dist/objects/text-controller/text-controller.iffe.js"></script>